Skip to content

 Also, even though it’s dishwasher safe, the KitchenAid’s care instructions suggest hand washing in hot, soapy water may “extend the life” of the pan.
 (Cleaning this pan is easy: A simple swipe of a soapy sponge left it looking shiny and new.)
 It also recommends you bring liquids to a boil before adding salt to keep white dots or pits from appearing on your nonstick surface.

-Best professional: All-Clad D3 Stainless Nonstick Fry Pan with Lid
+Best professional fry pan: All-Clad D3 Stainless Nonstick Fry Pan with Lid

 Best stainless nonstick frying pan